Personal trainers help others to achieve their fitness goals. It's an ideal career for anyone who is passionate about staying healthy

 - marketing your business to increase your client base

-- maintaining an online presence through your personal website, blogging and social media.
+- maintaining an online presence through your personal website, blog and social media.

 Working hours vary considerably and will depend on whether you're employed by a gym or if you're self-employed.
-You will need to be flexible in order to meet the needs of your clients, so will probably find that you'll be working in the evenings, early mornings and weekends.
-While you're building up your client base, it's not uncommon to work 12-hour days which will include working with existing clients while also trying to recruit new ones.
+You'll need to be flexible in order to meet the needs of your clients, so you'll probably work in the evenings, early mornings and weekends.
+While you're building up your client base, it's not uncommon to work 12-hour days, which will include working with existing clients while also trying to recruit new ones.

 What to expect

-- Personal training is definitely not a 9am-5pm office job.
+- Personal training is not a 9am-5pm office job.
 Where you work can be incredibly varied.
-This could include client's homes, a local gym, a park or even on a cruise ship or in a holiday resort.
+This could include client's homes, a local gym, a park or even on a cruise ship or holiday resort.

 - Personal trainers are often viewed as positive role models by their clients.
-It's therefore essential that you look after your own health and wellbeing in order to assist you in promoting a healthy lifestyle to others.
+It's essential that you look after your own health and wellbeing in order to promote a healthy lifestyle to others.